9colat/swarm_ws/README.md

 ```
 nmap 192.168.0.*
 ```
-if you dont have a ssh-key at this point then you have to make one this can be done with this command:
+if you don't have a ssh-key at this point then you have to make one this can be done with this command:
 ```
 ssh-keygen
 ```